Tesla Model 3 Ultimate Buyers Guide

 You may already know the Model 3 is the car you want although it is worth reflecting briefly on the other choices for similar money, especially if you're looking at new or nearly new Model 3 cars.

-• You'd buy a used Model S over a Model 3 if you wanted more space and comfort.
-While one of the initial claims of the Model 3 over the Model S was that it came with "newer technology", this is only partly true.
+• You'd buy a used Model S over a Model 3 if you wanted more space and comfort, although the Model 3 is not small, and the comfort has improved with the Highland model.
+Whilst one of the initial claims of the Model 3 over the Model S was that it came with "newer technology", this is only partly true.
 The older Model S can have the MCU (media screen) upgraded if it was of the older type, and Tesla will also upgrade the Autopilot hardware on cars built since late 2016.
 The 2021 facelift car now has more advanced technology than the Model 3, although these will be more expensive, and in general you will get an older Model S for the equivelent money to a Model 3.
 The Model 3 is the more agile car, but the Model S, especially with the 100kwh battery packs used since 2017 are surprisingly quick and great cross coutnry cruisers with a more refined suspension.

-• The Model Y offers a lot more practicality over the Model 3 for relatively little extra money.
-It's hard to argue a case in favour of the Model 3 if space is important, however it is more nimble to drive and arguably looks better.
-Tesla took a lot of learnings from the Model 3 and put them into the Model Y design and in many respects the Model Y is the better car, however with the launch of the Highland Model 3 in 2023, the Model 3 of that generation will be the best car.
-If buying used, the Model 3 does start considerably cheaper than the Model Y which would also sway some people towards it.
+• The Model Y offers a lot more practicality over the Model 3 for relatively little extra money, although this is primarily due to the higher sitting positions and the hatch boot.
+It was hard to argue a case in favour of the Model 3 however the Highland model has changed that up to a point, and it is more nimble to drive and arguably looks better.
+We would argue that pre Highland, the Model Y is the better car, since the Highland model the choice is harder to make.
+Of course, value comes into play, so if buying used, the Model 3 does start considerably cheaper than the Model Y which would also sway some people towards it.

 Alternatives

 The Highland update in 2023 is still very new and not widely available.
-Initial impressions suggest significant improvements in refinement with the only downside being the removal of indicator stalks.
+Initial impressions suggest significant improvements in refinement with the only downside being the removal of indicator stalks, although some are questioning the performance of the Highland model, especially the Performance model which seems to over heat when driven enthusiastically.

 New or used?